Front of Mind – an interactive online workshop for coaches of young sports players

 What is it?

-Front of Mind is an interactive 60 minute workshop for up to 20 coaches of young players of any sport, held at your club.
+Front of Mind is an interactive 60 minute online workshop for coaches of young players of any sport.
 This workshop highlights the critical influence coaches have on young players and how that influence can improve player wellbeing and safety, on and off the sporting field.
 Its insights and practical strategies are supported by:

 - Recent research highlighting a link between coaching style and the incidence of player injury